How it all began…

 What we’re all about

-In our four years of working together we performed two live shows, made a film, published a book, recorded podcasts, led workshops, taught classes, hosted events and discussions and now, have created this website, a digital home for our collection of photos and memorabilia, our knowledge and history, and testament to our responsive and open-ended way of working together with equality of agency and autonomy flowing between us.
+Now we have created this website, a digital home for our collection of photos, film and memorabilia, our knowledge and history, our stories, and a testament to our responsive and open-ended way of working together with equality, agency and autonomy flowing between us.

 An Audience With… advocates for the contributions of older performers, living with and without dementia.
 We want to contribute to the current climate and attitudes towards dance by placing centre stage those dancers who have an untapped history and who continue to deserve a place in the spotlight.
 We want to open this world of dance and the spirits of these women to as many people as are interested.
 Designed to tell the stories of the four women this website is a testament to their contribution, passion, skills, knowledge and love of life and dance.